sdss/lvmstack/config/container/actor/README.md

        host: localhost
        ...
 ### LVM_ACTOR_CONFIG
-Name the config file, if it is not named as the actor python module name.
+Name the config file (without '.yml'), if it is not named as the actor python module name.

 ### LVM_ACTOR_ARGS
 Add some options to actor startup